-Mr R. R. Singh, Chairman Mrs Neerja Kapur, Member Mr Ajit Kumar Saxena, Member Mr N.S.R.
-Chandra Prasad, Member Mr G. Srinivasan, Member Mr K. V. Rao, Member Mr R. Sinnakaruppan, Member Mrs Nalini Venugopal, Member resigned on 30 April 2024 and replaced by Mrs Muni Rajeshwari Singh on 27 June 2024.
+Mrs. Girija Parameshwar Subramanian, Chairperson Mr. A. K. Saxena, Member Mr. N. S. R. Chandra Prasad, Member Mr. K. V. Rao, Member Mrs. Nalini Venugopal, Member

 The members of the RMC are appropriately qualified to discharge their responsibilities.
 The members of the RMC have the relevant technical financial sophistication in risk disciplines or business experience, as the Board interprets such qualification in its judgment.